Green School Program at Mumbai

 Distributing newspaper to the students for the upcoming craft.

-This is where Earth5R’s Green School Project comes into play.
-Because awareness is the first step into solving this socio-environmental crisis, the team visited municipal schools to educate future active citizens on the problem and solution through hands-on, eco workshops.
+This is where Earth5R’s Green School Program comes into play.
+Because awareness is the first step in solving this socio-environmental crisis, the team visited municipal schools to educate future active citizens on the problem and solution through hands-on, eco-workshops.

-Through weekly visits, Earth5R’s goal is to incorporate organic gardening, composting, rainwater harvesting, solar panels, segregation dustbins, and other recycling initiatives one school at a time.
+Through weekly visits, the Green School Program goal is to incorporate organic gardening, composting, rainwater harvesting, solar panels, segregation dustbins, and other recycling initiatives one school at a time.

 A student learns how to make a plant grow by reusing plastic container.

-The idea was to set up a small garden in the school with the help of the school students, so they have ownership in the green school initiative.
+The idea was to set up a small garden in the school with the help of the school students, so they have ownership of the Green School Program.
 Also, it’s well known that engaging in nature has a healing effect on the children.

 The primary school students were excited from the start, seeing so many internationals hovering around in their small, fenced ground.